ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 #### Configure Maven for Custom Settings Files in IBM Cloud
 {: #devsecops-pipeline-configuration-configure-maven}

-If your Maven project defines a specific settings file with a non-default file name, such as `ci-settings.xml`, define a pipeline environment property [maven-user-settings-file-path](https://us-south.git.cloud.ibm.com/open-toolchain/compliance-commons/-/blob/master/doc/setup__maven.md#properties---retrieved-using-get_env) with the value set to `ci_settings.xml` at the PR, CI pipeline, or trigger level properties.
+If your Maven project defines a specific settings file with a custom file name, such as `ci-settings.xml`, define a pipeline environment property [maven-user-settings-file-path](https://us-south.git.cloud.ibm.com/open-toolchain/compliance-commons/-/blob/master/doc/setup__maven.md#properties---retrieved-using-get_env) with the value set to `ci_settings.xml` at the PR, CI pipeline, or trigger level properties.

 In addition, if there is some `env.<VARIABLE>` to be resolved like: